Reviews You Can Rely On

 Ease of Use

-While this is among our more subjective metrics, we think it is helpful to have a virtual “friend” who can tell you what is great vs. annoying about every stove.
-To determine the rank of each stove in this category, we consider a number of factors, from setting each up and taking them apart to cleaning.
+While this is among our more subjective metrics, we think it is helpful to have a virtual “friend” who can tell you what is great and what is annoying about every stove.
+To determine the rank of each stove in this category, we consider several factors, from setting each up and taking them apart to cleaning.
 While car camping stoves are easier to set up than their old-school liquid fuel backpacking counterparts, some are more intuitive than others.
 The easier the product is to use, the more likely you are to use it.

-The Mountaineer grabbed top marks in this category because it has an auto-igniter and a straightforward process to move from stowed away to cooking a meal.
-What makes this stove a league above the rest is that the regulator port is external to the stove, making it much easier to avoid smashing the delicate brass threads.
-Instead of blindly threading the adapter into the port, the two attach visibly, which reduces the likelihood of cross-threading.
+The Mountaineer earned top marks in this category because it has an auto-igniter and a straightforward process for moving from stowed to cooking a meal.
+What makes this stove a league above the rest is that the regulator port is external, making it much easier to avoid smashing the delicate brass threads.
+Instead of unthinkingly threading the adapter into the port, the two attach visibly, which reduces the likelihood of cross-threading.
 The Genesis Basecamp has many of the same features with a great external regulator port, but it earned lower marks because the windscreen is difficult to attach.
-However, both stoves are straightforward and simple to clean, and even the Basecamp is easy to use with time.
+However, both stoves are straightforward to clean, and even the Basecamp is easy to use with time.

 The Primus Kinjia also garnered top marks in this category because this is the only compact 2-burner we tested with a pre-attached fuel hose, so no fussing with screwing a metal adapter in place.
-It also comes with a unique stand to prop the fuel bottle up at the correct angle after you screw it into the hose.
-A benefit of this system is you can then set the fuel bottle in a different location as long as it's in range of the hose.
+It also comes with a unique stand to hold the fuel bottle at the correct angle after you screw it onto the hose.
+A benefit of this system is that you can then set the fuel bottle in a different location as long as it's in range of the hose.
 A potential issue is that it's a separate piece that can get lost.
-One reason the Kinjia didn't earn a perfect score is that the wooden handle, which doubles as the opening lever, is not the most intuitive.
+One reason the Kinjia didn't earn a perfect score is that the wooden handle, which also serves as the opening lever, isn't the most intuitive.
 That said, there are directions printed on the stove to help.

 camping stove - this stove has a unique fuel setup with a flexible hose and a...

-The Cascade 3-in-1 also has a removable grate, which made cleaning the cooktop simple to wipe clean.
-The cast iron attachments come in a separate bag that helps keep them organized and free of dust.
+The Cascade 3-in-1 also has a removable grate, which makes cleaning the cooktop simple to wipe clean.
+The cast iron attachments come in a separate bag that helps keep them organized and dust-free.
 Seasoning the cast iron will preserve it for years and prevent rust from building on the surface.

 camping stove - the grate can be lifted for easy cleaning of the cascade 3-in-1, and...

-Most of the tabletop stoves are easy to clean and care for because they are built to meet similar maintenance goals.
+Most tabletop stoves are easy to clean and care for because they are designed to meet similar maintenance requirements.
 Cleaning is often as easy as lifting off the cooking grate to wipe underneath.
-However, on most models, the drip tray is not removable, or there are holes in the drip tray where food and grease can fall beneath.
-The SPRK+, Kinjia, and Gas One GS-3000 are slightly easier to maintain because you can fully remove the drip pan to clean every internal component.
+However, on most models, the drip tray is not removable, or there are holes in it where food and grease can fall beneath.
+The Kinjia and Gas One GS-3400P are slightly easier to maintain because you can fully remove the drip pan to clean every internal component.

-The single-burner butane stoves — the SPRK+ and the GS-3000 — are also noteworthy because the directions for use are printed right on the stoves.
+The directions for use are printed directly on the side of the single-burner butane GS-3400P.
 Such easy access to directions makes it incredibly straightforward for a new user to jump in and help out if needed.

 camping stove - a removable drip pan makes it easier to clean the surface and...

-Both the GSI Outdoors Pinnacle Pro and the Mountaineer are also noteworthy regarding their drip pans because you can easily scrub every aspect of the stove once you move the cooking grate out of the way.
+Both the GSI Outdoors Pinnacle Pro and the Mountaineer are also noteworthy for their drip pans, which let you easily scrub every part of the stove once you move the cooking grate out of the way.
 The Pinnacle is slightly more challenging to unhook and fold out the grate, but it is easy to clean once disconnected.
 We love the simplicity of the Mountaineer because this stove doesn't have a false bottom under which food scraps can get lost.
 To clean it, you easily lift the cooking grate and scrub underneath.

 Portability

 A key function of a camping stove is portability.
 However, not all camping stoves are equally portable.
 They come in a wide range of shapes, sizes, and weights.
 Portability won't matter for some, but for folks with smaller cars or space constraints in a built-out van or truck, this is a critical element to consider.
-Storage space is an important factor, but you also want to keep in mind usable burner space, which will ensure you have enough space to use your favorite pots, skillets, or other accessories.
+Storage space is important, but you also want to consider usable burner space to ensure you have enough room for your favorite pots, skillets, and other accessories.

-A review team favorite is the Basecamp, which measures just 9.7" in diameter and 4.5" high by itself, or 11" x 6" in its handy carrying bag.
-The storage bag includes a pocket for stashing the fuel adapter, and the flexible plastic windscreen wraps around the interior perimeter of the bag.
-Bag or no bag, transportation with the Basecamp is a breeze; after folding the stove, there is a handle on the bottom that tucks away when not in use.
+A review team favorite is the Basecamp, which measures just 9.7" in diameter and 4.5" high on its own, or 11" x 6" in its handy carrying bag.
+The storage bag includes a pocket for stashing the fuel adapter, and the flexible plastic windscreen wraps around the bag's interior perimeter.
+With or without a bag, transportation with the Basecamp is a breeze; after folding the stove, the bottom handle tucks away when not in use.
 The cherry on top is that it weighs a mere 7.4 pounds, bag and all, making it a ridiculously lightweight option for a two-burner car-camping setup.

 The Cascade 3-in-1 has a slim profile for camping with a packed size of 22" x 12" x 4."
 We enjoyed the recessed handle and how easy it was to carry.
-The added accessories are heavy, being cast iron, but can always be left for longer treks to your picnic spot.
+The added accessories are heavy because they are cast iron, but they can always be left for longer treks to your picnic spot.

 camping stove - the recessed handle of the cascade 3-in-1 makes it easy to grab on...